-In this third installment of my series on Trademarkia, I will take a look at Trademarkia’s trademark application filing service.
+In this third installment of my series on Trademarkia, I’ll take a look at Trademarkia’s trademark application filing service.
 If you haven’t read my first two articles about Trademarkia, you may find it beneficial to do so before continuing.
 You can read my earlier articles by clicking below:

 The Disturbing Truth about the Trademarkia Trademark Application Service

 Now that you know a little more about Trademarkia’s business practices and its trademark search service, we’re ready to delve into the Trademarkia trademark application service.

 As background, a trademark application is a legal document filed with the United States Patent and Trademark Office (“USPTO”) for the purpose of seeking federal registration of a trademark.
 It’s recommended that the application be prepared and submitted after a comprehensive trademark search has indicated that the desired mark is available for use and registration in connection with specific products or services.